Patater/manual-git/manuscript/sprites.md

 removed from your code by the preprocessor.
 To do this with a GNU compiler, like the ones we are using, you simply set `NDEBUG`.

+Remember to never use assertions for errors that end-users of your program could see in production.
+Assertions are best used for errors that occur due to programmer mistakes, not user mistakes (especially since users can't do anything about them, nor see how they occurred).
+For fatal errors that can happen in production, it's best to display a readable error message to the user.

+For example, it is great to assert programmer assumptions, like one define having a value bigger than the size of a particular `struct`.
+Because these are all all evaluated at compile time, it's impossible that this changes after the code has been compiled, and thus impossible that an user of your program will ever find a problem that you haven't seen during testing.

+Furthermore, you should never check that `malloc()` or `fopen()` return a valid pointer with `assert()` because it's not guaranteed that they will always succeed under ordinary conditions.
+If only use assumptions to check for these kinds of errors and you had removed assumptions before production by setting `NDEBUG`, you would miss handling these errors in production.
+For example, it's possible that your game runs out of RAM because the user plays in a different way than you during your tests, or that a file can't be found because the SD card of the user is faulty.
+Your code needs to be able to handle these kinds of run-time failures.

 ### Displaying the Sprites

 In our main function, we now need to initialize our copy of the OAM, create the